csiro-robotics/3es-core/3escore/3esdoc/3esdocprotocol.md

 Flag                    | Value   | Description
 ----------------------- | ------: | --------------------------------------------
 Double Precision        | 1       | Indicates Translation, Rotation and Scale values are all 64-bit quantities.
+Draw Scale              | 2       | Indicates the draw scale is present in the creation message.

 ### Mesh topology